Misuse Examples

 Alterations

 Signatures may not be altered or recreated.
-This includes resizing any part of the signature, using a different font or adding text and graphics.
+This includes resizing any part of a signature, using a different font or adding text and graphics.
 Do not create your own signature.
-Only the official signature provided by Licensing & Brand Management may be used.
+Only official signatures provided by Licensing and Brand Management may be used.

 Backgrounds

-Do not place a signature over a photo or busy background.
+Do not place signatures over photos or busy backgrounds.

 Color

-Do not invert the colors of the Stacked MU or recolor the signature.
-When using the 1-color signature, remember that the “MU” should always be lighter than the shield.
+Do not invert the colors of the Stacked MU or recolor signatures.
+When using the one-color signature the “MU” should always be lighter than the shield.

 Distortion

-Do not stretch or distort the signature in any way.
+Do not stretch or distort signatures in any way.

 Effects

-Do not add effects to a signature.
+Do not add effects to signatures.
 This includes, but is not limited to, drop shadows, bevels, embossing, outlines, and inner or outer glows.

 Multiple Signatures